Werner Pinzner: Jehuda Arzi

 Jehuda Arzi, also known as Hans Jenö Müller, was a former brothel owner who used his mother's past as a brothel owner to blackmail his former wife and daughter.
 He was also involved in an unpaid cocaine deal which forced him to run away from his wife and business partners in an apartment in Kiel.

 Mediated by "Wiener Peter", Arzi's ex-wife and daughter first asked Pinzner - still serving his sentence at the - to cut off one of Arzi's fingers to intimidate him; however, later, they asked Pinzner to kill Arzi.
-For a fee of 40,000 DM (equivalent to approximately €45,000 in 2025), Pinzner traveled to Kiel with an accomplice, Hockauf, and shot Arzi in his apartment on 7 July 1984.
+For a fee of 40,000 DM (equivalent to approximately €125,430 in 2025 or roughly 245,000 Deutsche Mark if accounted for inflation), Pinzner traveled to Kiel with an accomplice, Hockauf, and shot Arzi in his apartment on 7 July 1984.
 Although Arzi's former wife and daughter were identified relatively quickly as suspects, the proceedings against the two were discontinued due to a lack of evidence.
 After the crime, Pinzner returned to Vierlande prison and deposited his weapon back in his locker.